Burmese collared dove

 The Burmese collared dove (Streptopelia xanthocycla) is a species of bird in the family Columbidae.
 It was formerly considered a subspecies of the Eurasian collared dove (S. decaocto).

-The species occurs in China and Myanmar.
+It differs from Eurasian collared dove in having a bright yellow eye ring (as opposed to pale grey to whitish), and slightly darker plumage.
+It is the same 30–32 cm length as the Eurasian collared dove.
+The song is a two note coo, unlike the three note coo of the Eurasian collared dove.